polarsorg/polars/README.md

 This will fetch the dependencies (google test, date.h and armadillo at present).

-The library should be easily integratable with `add_submodule` but this is yet to be tested.
+The library should be easy to integrate with `add_submodule` but this is yet to be tested.

 If you get a dirty tree in dependencies/armadillo-code/examples/Makefile you may want to: